Our Presenters

 Shawn Sanford Beck

-Shawn is currently a Spiritual Exploration guide at St. Andrew's College in Saskatoon, and has recently begun a new ministry as GreenSpirit Chaplain with the United Church of Canada.
-He has been involved with eco-spirituality and green theology for the past two decades.
+Shawn Sanford Beck (MDiv) is the founder of GreenSpirit Chaplaincy nested at Grosvenor Park United Church (Treaty Six, Saskatoon), and is also a spiritual exploration guide in the Lifelong Learning Pathway at St. Andrew's College.
+He has been involved with eco-spirituality and green thealogy for the past two decades.
 From urban full moon ceremonies, to off-grid earthen prayer, to extensive work with druidic and other creation-centric traditions, Shawn has sown the seeds of eco-spiritual practice wherever he goes!
+You can check out some of Shawn's writing:

 Rev. Dr. Don Schweitzer